A warmer world makes hurricanes wetter and more intense

 Global warming didn't cause Hurricane Florence, scientists say.
 But it makes the system a bigger danger.

 WASHINGTON (AP) — A warmer world makes for nastier hurricanes.
-They are wetter, possess more energy and intensify faster.
+Scientists say they are wetter, possess more energy and intensify faster.

 Their storm surges are more destructive because climate change has already made the seas rise.
 And lately, the storms seem to be stalling more often and thus dumping more rain.